Brazil to quarantine unvaccinated airline visitors

 Travelers coming to Brazil still need to submit a negative PCR test result before boarding in their country of origin and submit a declaration to the country’s health regulator.

-Unvaccinated travelers will have to take a new COVID-19 test after the five-day quarantine period and must check in with a health agency center that will have their addresses.
+Unvaccinated travelers will have to take a new virus test after the five-day quarantine period and must check in with a health agency center that will have their addresses.

 Brazil’s government announced the quarantine requirement as worldwide concerns grow about omicron, a new and rapidly spreading variant of the coronavirus, though it is not yet clear if it is more dangerous than other variants.